-Documentation of compliance with a plan of therapy that includes elements from these areas is required.
-Exceptions may be considered on a case-by-case basis.
+Documentation of compliance with a plan of therapy that includes elements from these areas is required where conservative management is appropriate.
 The requirement for a period of conservative treatment as a prerequisite to a surgical procedure is waived when there is evidence of progressive nerve or spinal cord compression resulting in a significant neurologic deficit, or when myelopathy, weakness, or bladder disturbance is present.